-PENNVEST intends to either disburse the federal and state match to payment requests beginning as soon as the award is made until all program funds are disbursed; or, if we have issued commercial paper in the Federal program, pay down the commercial paper balance with federal and state funds upon award.
+PENNVEST intends to either disburse the federal and state match to payment requests beginning as soon as the award is made until all program funds are disbursed; or, if commercial paper has been issued in the Federal program, pay down the commercial paper balance with federal and state funds upon award.
 For the second year in a row, all cap grant and state match funds have been fully disbursed from the Project Fund within the year of award.
 The set-aside funds will be disbursed as quickly and reasonably as possible to achieve EPA's two-year expenditure policy.